Abirii/Camara-Remote-Control/README.md

-● Return the number of the fingers and procedures frames.
+● Return the number of the fingers.